Title and Meta Description and Keyword Tags Overview

 Tag Definitions:

-Shows up in your browser window and in search results (see both pictures).
+Title Tag: Shows up in your browser window and in search results (see both pictures).
 Search engines place good deal of weight on what you plug into here.
 Keywords should go at the front, as users scan the search results page and have their specific keyword that they just searched for on the brain.

 The blue underlined text is the title tag that people click on to get to your page.
 Not just to your whole website, but to a specific page.
 The black text, in this case, is the meta description tag.
 The black text can also be viewable copy pulled from your actual page depending on the better keyword match.
 The green text is the URL, which is the direct way to get to that page on your website.